Medical Reviewer: Jordan P. Roberts, PA-C

 Today, we’ll compare two extremely impressive clinical reference resources that offer CME at the point of care – VisualDx and MDCalc.
 These are great options all around, but especially in two particular cases.

 First, if your ability to take time off for CME is limited, these apps let you earn CME at the point-of-care, without requiring extra time commitments.
-Furthermore, both CME providers offer prepaid card incentives with certain plans.
+Furthermore, both offer as many CME credits as you need for the year or entire recertification cycle.

 A great use case for both emerges for those who prefer bite-sized learning opportunities while working through clinical problems.